ForModLabUHel/forClimate/README_callprebas.md

 The *Path* variable is also search path for shared libraries.

-For Windows install Cygwin and the `x86_64-w64-mingw32-gcc` compiler.
+Install Cygwin and the `x86_64-w64-mingw32-gcc` compiler.
 The build process is an interplay with Cygwin and Windows.
 In *Cygwin terminal* go to forClimate directory and build the simple test program (Rprebasso and reshape2 packages must be installed in R):

 	x86_64-w64-mingw32-gcc.exe -DMAIN -o callprebass.exe -g -I"$R_HOME"/include -L"$R_HOME"/bin/x64 -lR -lRblas callprebas.c